Marvin-Dziedzina/chicken-messenger/mailbox/README.md

 # Chicken mailBox

-The mailBox is a rest API for the chicken messenger.
-This software should be deployed on an server or an computer that is always connected to the internet.
+The mailBox receives messages if the recipient is not online.
+If the recipient is online the collected messages get sent to the user.

+The mailBox shouldnt store important data and the data that is stored for the mailBox to function should be deleted as soon as all recipients have collected the data.
+The mailBox will receive and send all data over tor.

 Requirements for v1.0.0
+* Routed over tor
-* Send encrypted messages from an account to other mailBoxes
+* Collect encrypted messages from an client
-* Receive encrypted messages from other mailBoxes
-* Send the received messages to the associated account
+* Send the collected messages to the recipients
+* Delete all stored data associated to the message when it was collected by all recipients

 Data:
 * Message Data